Yield Mechanism

 In the futures market, the funding rate serves as a mechanism to align the price of perpetual futures contracts with the underlying spot price of the asset.
 Perpetual futures, unlike traditional futures contracts, have no expiration date.
 Therefore, the funding rate acts as a continuous adjustment tool.

 When the futures price trades above the spot price, the funding rate increases, making it more costly to maintain long positions.
-This incentivizes traders to exit their long positions, bringing the futures price back in line with the spot price.
+This incentivizes traders to exit their long positions or new short positions to enter the market, bringing the futures price back in line with the spot price.

 How Funding Rates Influence Yield